 The Gold Coast Academy of Sport is excited to announce that in 2016 it has joined with the Carbine Club to support a young up and coming athlete in their pursuit of excellence in sport.
-This year “The Glynis Nunn” award will be given to an athlete between the ages of 15 and 18 who is striving for success in their chosen sport in 2019.
+This year “The Glynis Nunn” award will be given to an athlete between the ages of 13 and 18 who is striving towards the Commonwealth Games in 2018.
 The athlete will receive a Bursary of $5000 over a 12 month period with the GCAS selecting and monitoring the process.

-The board of the GCAS would like to thank the Carbine Club for their generous support of a promising athlete and look forward to the association in the future.
+The board of the GCAS thanks the Carbine Club for their generous support of a promising athlete and looks forward to announcing the recipient for 2017.

 The successful athlete will be announced on the GCAS website.
 The athlete is expected to take part in the Future Stars program.
 If an athlete is not prepared to be involved in this program, they should not apply.